WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/src/README.md

 Make sure you have a good dataset in csv format beforehand.
 [Read about some additional requirements here](/src/dataset).

 For logistic regression, you can start off by running the code we already made, Classification.java and MultipleRuns.java.
+All the parameters in the logistic regression can be modified in the code.
 When you run the program, you'll have to indicate the file path.
 For example:

 ```